 Tamil people are very hospitable and love feeding others, there are a lot of Tamil Brahmins, so their food is mainly vegetarian. but they have non-vegetarian dishes as well.

-The main ingredients in making food are rice, gram and curry leaves.
+The main ingredients in making food are rice, gram, and curry leaves.
 The main dishes are Poriyal, Varuval, Pachadi, Idli, Payasam, Sambar, Thokku, Vadai, Kuzambu, Uttapam, and Vada.

-The most popular food is Idli Sambhar, prepared by steaming the grind mixture of soaked rice and white lentils and is eaten with sambhar which is a type of south Indian Dal with a lot of vegetables and is sour in taste.
+The most popular food is Idli Sambhar, prepared by steaming the ground mixture of soaked rice and white lentils and is eaten with sambhar which is a type of south Indian Dal with a lot of vegetables and is sour in taste.